privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 This section describes how the client MAY form and serialize request messages in order to communicate with the Bidding and Auction services.

-This algorithm takes as input all of the `relevant interest groups`, an optional `desired total size`, an optional list of `interest group owners` to include each with an optional `desired size`, and the [HPKE] `public key` and its associated `key ID`.
-It generates a message using [GZIP] for compression.
+This algorithm takes as input the `publisher`, all of the `relevant interest groups`, an optional `desired total size`, an optional list of `interest group owners` to include each with an optional `desired size`, and the [HPKE] `public key` and its associated `key ID`.
+It returns an `encrypted request` and a `request context` tuple.

 1. Let `included_groups` be an empty map.
 1. If `desired total size` is not specified, but the list of `interest group owners`